conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 ```

 See the [Export Patches](sources_and_patches.md#exporting-patches) and [Applying Patches](sources_and_patches.md#applying-patches)
-for more use case and examples.
+for more use cases and examples.

 #### `conanfile.py`